-You may enroll to have your paycheck directly deposited to your financial institution through UAccess Employee Self-service.
+You may enroll to have your paycheck directly deposited to your financial institution through UAccess Employee (Note: NetID+ is required to access Direct Deposit information in UAccess Employee).
 With direct deposit, your paycheck funds will deposit directly into your account and be available to you when your financial institution opens for business on the payment date.
 Your paystub is available to view and print through UAccess Employee.

 A state warrant expires after 6 months.
 Once a state warrant expires an employee will need to contact the Arizona Department of Revenue Unclaimed Property Unit to request that the money be returned to the employee.
 All of the information needed to process a claim is available on line at: http://www.azunclaimed.gov

 In the event that a state warrant is lost or destroyed, the employee should contact the Payroll Department immediately in order to place a stop payment on the check.
 The employee or time coordinator should call Payroll with the following information: